 MOU "Secondary School named after General Zakharkin I.G."

-Educational: to examinefeatures of protein biosynthesis in the cell, explore concepts:gene, genetic code, triplet, codon, anticodon, transcription, translation, polysome; NSto continue the formation of knowledge about the mechanisms of protein biosynthesis on the example of translation; elucidate the role of transport RNAs in the process of protein biosynthesis; to reveal the mechanisms of matrix synthesis of the polypeptide chain on ribosomes.
+Educational: explorefeatures of protein biosynthesis in the cell, learn concepts:gene, genetic code, triplet, codon, anticodon, transcription, translation, polysome; Pto continue the formation of knowledge about the mechanisms of protein biosynthesis using the example of translation; elucidate the role of transport RNAs in the process of protein biosynthesis; reveal the mechanisms of matrix synthesis of the polypeptide chain on ribosomes.

 F.O.U.R .: lesson.